jvc56/MineGCG/README.md

 \#knowledgelarge

+The large, medium, and small magnitudes can also be denoted by 'saddest', 'sadder', and 'sad' respecitvely.
+For example, to tag a mistake as a large time mistake, you can write:

+\#timeSADDEST

 If you do not want to specify the magnitude of the mistake you can omit the magnitude part of the tag:

 \#knowledge